Shopify/hydrogen-demo-store/README.md

-# Hydrogen template: Demo Store
+# Hydrogen template: Eianene Shop

 Hydrogen is Shopify’s stack for headless commerce.
 Hydrogen is designed to dovetail with [Remix](https://remix.run/), Shopify’s full stack web framework.
 This template contains a **full-featured setup** of components, queries and tooling to get started with Hydrogen.
-It is deployed at [hydrogen.shop](https://hydrogen.shop)
+It is deployed at [hydrogen.shop](https://eianene.shop)

 [Check out Hydrogen docs](https://shopify.dev/custom-storefronts/hydrogen) [Get familiar with Remix](https://remix.run/docs/en/v1)